We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 The small Polar Museum is located in a former Customs House.
 The collection focused on polar expeditions which Norwegians played a significant role (Roald Amundsen led the first expedition to the South Pole and the first expedition verified to be the North Pole) and pre-“Save the Seal” Arctic hunting.

-It was a bit stodgy and cramped with mostly dioramas with old farm, hunting and ship implements.
+It was a bit stodgy and cramped with mostly dioramas with old farms, hunting and ship implements.
 Most of the descriptions were in Norwegian.
 However, we found it well worth the hour we spent.

 Our highlight of Tromsø was taking the Fjellheisen cable car to Storsteinen, on a ledge of a mountain over 300 meters (1,000 feet) above sea-level.
 The views of Tromsø were memorable.